Vovan999222/ebany_video_bot/README.md

 **Smart TikTok & Instagram Integration**:
 * **Auto-detection**: Automatically detects if a link is a standard video or a photo publication and provides context-aware menus.
 * **Photo**: Download photos as a native Telegram Album (compressed for quick viewing) or as uncompressed Document files (original quality).
-* Bypasses captchas and extracts watermark-free media and original MP3 audio via the TikWM API and headless browser scraping.
+* **Anti-Detect Scraping**: Bypasses captchas and extracts watermark-free media using **CloakBrowser** (an anti-detect Chromium fork), eliminating the need for unstable third-party APIs.
+Audio tracks are now reliably extracted directly via `yt-dlp`.

 **Video Processing**:
 * Forced conversion and codec selection to **H.264 (MP4)** for seamless playback directly in the Telegram chat.